 Faye isn’t the name of a galaxy far away (not that we know of anyway).
 It is, however, the name of a famous astronomer, Hervé Faye.
 Faye was the name given to 410 baby girls during 2018 in the U.S.

-Flora is a Scottish and Latin name for “flower.”
+Flora is a Latin and Scottish name for “flower.”

 Flora is the name of an asteroid orbiting the sun.
 The name is believed to be from the Roman goddess of spring and flowers, who was blessed with eternal youth.
 Flora is a nature name, excellent for summer and spring baby girls.